 - Preheat the oven to 350°F.Wash the meat then pat dry and place the meat in a large bowl.
 Add Then add the seasoning one at a time and top the seasoning with the olive oil.

 - Mix well to combined.
 Let sit for at least 30 minutes if desired for extra flavor.
 Transfer the meat to a 9X13 inch baking dish.

 - Add 1 cup of water to the seasoned bowl, then pour the water mixture over the meat.

-- Cover with aluminum foil and bake at 350°F for 2 minutes.
-Then remove the meat from the oven, spoon about ⅓ cup of the juice and place the meat juice in a small bowl.
-Add 2 Tbsp. of cornstarch to the meat juice and stir will until the cornstarch is dissolved.
+- Cover with aluminum foil and bake at 350°F for 1 hour and 45 minutes (no more than 2 hours).
+Then remove the meat from the oven, spoon about ⅓ cup of the meat juice and place the meat juice in a small bowl.
+In a separate bowl, add 2 Tbsp. of cornstarch to the meat juice and stir will until the cornstarch is dissolved.
 Pour the cornstarch mixture over the meat and mix well to combined.

-- Continue baking (covered) for an additional 10 to 15 minutes.
+- Return to the oven, and continue baking (covered) for an additional 15-20 minutes.
 If the meat is not brown enough, remove the cover and broil for a few minutes.

 - Serve over a bed of rice and enjoy!